ccxt/ccxt/wiki/ccxt.pro.manual.md

 ### unWatch

-Each `watch` method opens a subscription in the background, which is not closed automatically, even if you use it only once.
+Each `watchX` method establishes a subscription with a stream and will continuously get updates from the exchange.
+Even if you stop getting the return value from the `watchX` method, the stream will keep sending that, which is handled and stored in the background.
 To stop those background subscriptions, you should use `unWatch` method (eg. `watchTrades` -> `unWatchTrades`).

 ### Incremental Data Structures